Lifestyle Product Photography: Why "In-Use" Shots Convert Better Than Studio Whites

 Natural light is the default for most lifestyle product photography.
 It creates warmth, authenticity, and that "real life" quality.
 Shoot during golden hour (early morning or late afternoon) for the warmest, most flattering light.
 Avoid harsh midday sun unless you're going for a high-contrast, editorial look.

 Controlled studio light designed to look natural is the professional approach.
 Using softboxes and diffusion to mimic window light gives you the warmth of natural light with the consistency and repeatability of a studio.
-This is what most commercial lifestyle shoots actually use -- it looks natural but performs reliably all day.
+This is what most commercial lifestyle shoots actually use: it looks natural but performs reliably all day.

 Avoid flat, even lighting.
 Directional light with gentle shadows creates depth and makes the product feel three-dimensional.
 Flat lighting makes everything look like a stock photo.